-Gromit Unleashed began as a public arts trail in Bristol in 2013, as a collaboration between the Grand Appeal and Aardman Animations, to raise funds to support sick children and babies at Bristol Children’s Hospital.
+Gromit Unleashed began as a public arts trail in Bristol in 2013, as a collaboration between The Grand Appeal and Aardman Animations, to raise funds to support sick children and babies at Bristol Children’s Hospital.

-We set out to capture the imagination of the public by adorning Bristol’s streets with 80 giant Gromit sculptures for 10 weeks, before taking the sculptures to auction to help raise funds.
+Together, we set out to capture the imagination of the public by adorning Bristol’s streets with 80 giant Gromit sculptures for 10 weeks, before taking the sculptures to auction to help raise funds.

 During the summer of 2018 fans from across the world descended on Bristol for the second Gromit Unleashed trail.
 Over 60 giant sculptures were displayed across the city, including Wallace and Feathers McGraw sculptures too.

-For this trail there were some truly trail-blazing sculptures to seek out, including the interactive ‘Gromitronic’ with its wagging tail and moving eyes, and ‘Gromjet’, a turbo-charged sculpture created engineered by Rolls-Royce and able to lift off the ground!
+For this trail there were some truly trail-blazing sculptures to seek out, including the interactive ‘Gromitronic’ with its wagging tail and moving eyes, and ‘Gromjet’, a turbo-charged sculpture engineered by Rolls-Royce and able to lift off the ground!
 The trail also featured designs by LEGO, Pixar Animation Studios and Illumination (creators of Minions).
 The trail concluded with an auction raising a fantastic £1.62 million for Bristol Children’s Hospital, bringing the total raised from Gromit Unleashed 2 to an astounding £2 million.